 - Yuzhong Cheng, PhD, Senior Research Technician

-During development and differentiation, genes either become competent to be expressed or are stably silenced in an epigenetically heritable manner.
+During development and differentiation, genes become competent to be expressed or are stably silenced in an epigenetically heritable manner.
 The selective activation/repression of genes leads to differentiation of tissue types.
-Much evidence supports the model that modifications of histones in chromatin contribute substantially to determining whether a gene is expressed.
+Much evidence supports the model in which modifications of histones in chromatin contribute substantially to determining whether a gene is expressed.
 Two groups of genes, the Polycomb group (PcG) and Trithorax group (TrxG), are important for inheritance of the silenced and active chromatin state, respectively.
 In Drosophila, regulatory elements called Polycomb group response elements (PREs) are required for the recruitment of chromatin-modifying PcG protein complexes.
 TrxG proteins may act through the same or overlapping cis-acting sequences.
 Our group aims to understand how PcG and TrxG proteins are recruited to DNA.
-Toward that end, one major project in the lab has been to determine all the sequences and DNA–binding proteins required for PRE activity.
-There are hundreds of PREs in the Drosophila genome that regulate a similar number of genes.
-We do not know whether all PREs are alike.
-Although PREs share many functions, our recent data suggest that there is functional and architectural diversity among PREs.
-A second major project in the lab is to determine how the PREs of the engrailed/invected gene complex act to control these genes in their native location.
-Surprisingly, we found that not all PREs are required in vivo, suggesting a redundancy in PRE function.
-Finally, we conducted a genetic screen to find genes that regulate PRE activity and found an interesting cohesin-Polycomb connection, a project that has now been moved into a collaborative project in the mouse.
-The aim of all these studies is to probe the regulation of gene expression more deeply so as to permit an understanding of how gene expression can go wrong and lead to developmental abnormalities and disease.
+Toward that end, one major project in the lab has been to determine all sequences and DNA–binding proteins required for PRE activity.
+In the Drosophila genome, there are hundreds of PREs that regulate a similar number of genes, and it was not known whether all PREs are alike.
+Our data showed that there is functional and architectural diversity among PREs, suggesting that PREs adapt to the environment of the gene they regulate.
+PREs are made up of binding sites for several DNA–binding proteins.
+Over the years, our lab identified Pho, Pho-like, Spps, and Combgap as DNA proteins that bind to PREs.
+Our recent genome-wide studies show that different PREs require distinct DNA–binding proteins.
+In addition, our work illustrates the combinatorial nature and redundancy of PcG recruitment in Drosophila.

 Polycomb group response elements (PREs)